cjerzak/causalimages-software/README.md

 One important part of the image analysis pipeline is writing a function that acquires the appropriate image data for each observation.
 This function will be fed into the `acquireImageFxn` argument of the package functions.
 There are two ways that you can approach this: (1) you may store all images in `R`'s memory, or you may (2) save images on your hard drive and read them in when needed.
 The second option will be more common for large images.

 You will write your `acquireImageFxn` to take in two arguments: `keys` and `training`
-- `keys` is a character or numeric vector.
+- `keys` (a positional argument) is a character or numeric vector.
 Each value of `keys` refers to a unique image object that will be read in.
-If each observation has a unique image associated with it, perhaps `keys = 1:nObs`.
+If each observation has a unique image associated with it, perhaps `imageKeysOfUnits = 1:nObs`.
 In the example we'll use, multiple observations map to the same image.
 - `training` specifies whether to treat the images as in training mode or inference mode.
-This would be relevant if you wanted to randomly flip images around their left-right axis during training mode to prevent overfitting.
+This would be relevant if you want to randomly flip images around their left-right axis during training mode to prevent overfitting (these pertubations are handled by the package).

 ### When Loading All Images in Memory
 In this tutorial, we have all the images in memory in the `FullImageArray` array.
 We can write an `acquireImageFxn` function like so: